 Arguing Ineffective Assistance of Counsel – What You Need to Know

-The Sixth Amendment to the U.S. Constitution states that people accused of crimes have the right to a criminal defense attorney.
+The 6th Amendment to the U.S. Constitution states that people accused of crimes have the right to a criminal defense attorney.
 This is why people who cannot afford a lawyer are often provided some sort of public defender.
 This is true whether they live in Texas or any state.
 In Travis County, people in financial need are typically appointed attorneys through the Capital Area Private Defender Service.
 Every county has a slightly different system.

 The U.S. Supreme Court has taken the right to “assistance of counsel” a step further – according to the highest court in our land, everyone is guaranteed the right to an effective defense lawyer.
 An ineffective defense impedes a person’s constitutional right.
 Everyone, no matter their station in life, deserves quality representation when facing criminal charges.